 In Person

-Alan Burradell commented that the Elections Commission reputation has steadily grown, even when embroiled in controversies which threaten to erode Commission’s status and trust – such as redistricting maps / appointees and the replacement of Director Arntz as two examples of being on the brink of catastrophe but the Commission stepped back in time and he hopes the Commission will divert from another potential catastrophe.
+Alan Burradell commented that the Elections Commission reputation has steadily grown, even when embroiled in controversies which threaten to erode Commission’s status and trust – such as redistricting maps / appointees and the replacement of Director Arntz as two examples—but the Commission stepped back in time, and he hopes the Commission will divert from another potential catastrophe.

 Marie Hurabiell said AB 1248 is an ill-conceived, blunt instrument which can yield unintended consequences – despite FIERCE assertations to the contrary.
 Diverse appointees are good for San Francisco and there needs to be a continued, robust process regarding redistricting.